aws/aws-eks-best-practices/content/security.md

 + [Gatekeeper and OPA](https://github.com/open-policy-agent/gatekeeper) A policy based admission controller

 ## Tenant Isolation
+Kuberntes is a single tenant orchestrator in that there is an single instance of the API server, controller manager, and scheduler for the whole cluster.
+You can create the semblance of "tenants" by using various Kubernetes objects, such as namespaces, RBAC and network policies, along with resource quotas or limit ranges.
+While these constructs will help to logically isolate tenants from each other, the cluster is still consider the security boundary.
+And as described earlier, if an attacker is able to gain access to the host, they could retrieve Secrets, ConfigMaps, and Volumes, mounted on that host.
+They could also impersonate the Kubelet which might give them the ability to move laterally within the cluster or manipulate the attributes of the node.
+The following sections will explain how to implement tenant isolation while mitigating the risks of using a single tenant orchestrator like Kubernetes.
 ### Soft multi-tenancy
+With soft multi-tenancy, you use native Kubernetes constructs like namespaces, and RBAC and network policies to create logical isolation between tenants.
+RBAC roles and bindings help prevent tenants from accessing each other's service accounts and secrets.
+Resource quotas and limit ranges control the amount of cluster resources each tenant can consume.
+And network policies can help prevent applications deployed into different namespaces from communicating with each other.
+This would not, however, prevent pods from different tenants from sharing a node.
+If stronger isolation is required, you can create separate node groups for each tenant along with an admission controller that updates the pod with a node selector that causes it to be scheduled onto an instance in a particular node group.
+This could get rather complicated, and costly, in an environment with lots of tenants.
+Additionally, soft multi-tenancy implemented with native Kubernetes objects doesn't give you the flexibility to provide tenants with a filtered list of namespaces or create hierarchical namespaces.

+[Kiosk](https://github.com/kiosk-sh/kiosk) is an open source project that can aid in the implementation of soft multi-tenancy.
+It is implemented as a series of CRDs and controllers that provide the following capabilities:
+  + **Accounts & Account Users** to separate tenants in a shared Kubernetes cluster
+  + **Self-Service Namespace Provisioning** for account users
+  + **Account Limits** to ensure quality of service and fairness when sharing a cluster
+  + **Namespace Templates** for secure tenant isolation and self-service namespace initialization

+Hierarchical Namespace CRD and the Tenant CRD
+Separate node groups per "tenant"
++ Namespaces
++ Network policy
++ RBAC
++ Quotas and Limit Ranger
 ### Hard multi-tenancy
+Hard multi-tenancy implies there is zero trust between tenants. tenant should not have access to anything that other tenants have access to...
+Multiple clusters
+Sandboxed execution environments for containers: Firecracker Virtual Cluster
+### Mitigating controls

 ## Auditing and logging
 https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2019/august/tools-and-methods-for-auditing-kubernetes-rbac-policies/?mkt_tok=eyJpIjoiWWpGa056SXlNV1E0WWpRNSIsInQiOiJBT1hyUTRHYkg1TGxBV0hTZnRibDAyRUZ0VzBxbndnRzNGbTAxZzI0WmFHckJJbWlKdE5WWDdUQlBrYVZpMnNuTFJ1R3hacVYrRCsxYWQ2RTRcL2pMN1BtRVA1ZFZcL0NtaEtIUDdZV3pENzNLcE1zWGVwUndEXC9Pb2tmSERcL1pUaGUifQ%3D%3D